 Ensure a strong stem by supporting it with a stake.
 Gently secure the stem to the stake (such as a bamboo skewer) with raffia or soft twine, about every 2 to 4 inches.
 Sometimes florists also use tiny hair clips to hold the stem to the stake.
 The added strength of the stake ensures that the slender stem doesn’t break under the strain of a massive bloom.
 As the stem grows you may have to get a longer or stronger stake.

 Video on Growing Orchids Indoors

 Once your bloom is spent and withers away, you can take one of three options:

 - Wait and see

-- Cut to encourage new growth
+- Cut the bloom off to encourage new growth now

-- Cut to encourage blooming next year
+- Cut the bloom off to encourage blooming next year

 What happens next in the life of your orchid depends on the type it is, and how well it has been taken care of before withering away.
 Some orchids grow annually, while some may bloom several times a year.